jingege/yaserde/README.md

-yaserder
+yaserde
 ========

 A very simple serialization/deserialization framework

-> yaserder = Yet Another Serialization Deserialization framework
+> yaserde = Yet Another SERialization DEserialization framework

  * Easy to use
  * Based on ByteBuffer